GreyNoise-Intelligence/precursor/README.md

 ## License

-`precursor` is licensed under the MIT license.
-See the LICENSE file for more information.
+`precursor` is is dual-licensed under the Unlicense and MIT licenses.

+You may use this code under the terms of either license.

 ## Acknowledgements

 `precursor` is inspired by various Rust command-line tools and libraries, including `ripgrep`, `grep`, and `pcre2`.
 Special thanks to the Rust community for creating and maintaining these amazing tools and libraries.

+In fact much of the build system is verbatim from `ripgrep` as I thought there may be a future where this gets folded in as a module some how.
+Thank you [BurntSushi](https://github.com/BurntSushi)!

 ## Contributing